KeyboardIsMagic/Nex-Split-Tracker/README.md

 Secondary Table shows detailed information for each logged drop.
 Right-click to delete an entry, this action updates the primary table automatically.

-#### Secondary Table
-(In Development) Expanding Rows: Click on a row to expand it and view more details about the drop.

 ## Support
 For support, questions, or feature requests, please visit [GitHub Issues](https://github.com/KeyboardIsMagic/NexSplitTracker/issues) for the Nex Split Tracker repository.For major changes, please open an issue first to discuss what you would like to change.